 Mining, tourism and agriculture are the main components of Wyoming's economy.
 Oil, natural gas, sodium carbonate and uranium are all mined from the ground, while sheep and cattle graze on top of it.
 The state's chief agriculture products include livestock, wool, what, oats and sugar beets.
 The tourism industry accounts for more than $1 billion in revenue each year, and employs a good number of the state's residents.
 Visitors and residents alike appreciate Wyoming's spectacular scenery and opportunities for outdoor recreation.
 Wyoming is home to two world-famous national parks: Grand Teton and Yellowstone.
 Beautiful and breathtaking, the famed Yellowstone awes admirers with its geysers, hot springs and wildlife.

-The state capital and largest city with 50,000 residents, Cheyenne is the economic, cultural and political center for the state.
-Called the Magic City of the Plains, Cheyenne has a lot to festive indoor and outdoor activities to offer, most of which are family oriented.
+The state capital and largest city with 65,000 residents, Cheyenne is the economic, cultural and political center for the state.
+Called the Magic City of the Plains, Cheyenne has a lot of festive indoor and outdoor activities to offer, most of which are family oriented.
 The city is most famous for the annual Frontier Days (held every year since 1897), which celebrate the area's history and heritage.
 Other events include organized sports programs, Oktoberfest, the annual Christmas Parade and much more.
-There are a decent number of apartments to choose from, with the median price for apartment rentals at about $475 per month.